Student-centric advice and objective recommendations

 Only students with approved circumstances can have their financial aid reinstated after failing to make SAP.
 Each school has a different set of standards, and ultimately it is up to the committee that reads your letter.
 However, the general set of circumstances that justify an SAP appeal are:

-- Serious health problems suffered by the student that inhibited their ability to complete coursework
+- Serious health problems that inhibited their ability to complete coursework

 - Serious illness or injury in the student’s immediate family

 - Domestic issues in the student’s home or in their immediate family